 Pool Pumps: $200-$400

-There are a number of advantages of home solar energy.
-You can raise your property values, reduce emissions, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are a number of benefits to home solar energy.
+You can save money, raise your property values, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Yes, solar panels can still supply you with energy during a grid outage.
 To ensure that your solar system can keep working during a power outage, make sure to choose a quality solar provider that offers battery backup systems or emergency generators.